robdan54/nc-tech-test/NOTES.md

 if given more time i would have like to have edited the test for the get cards by id endpoint to check that the returned pages have a valid template id

 The sizes data json is identical to the cards json, if given more time i would have fixed to match up the size ids with a title

+I would also have like to include more error paths i.e to check if the Card id is valid but not found, or just completely invalid